Adding to the address book

-Use the Transaction ID returned by the Create Withdrawal endpoint to track the transaction’s status:
+Use the Transaction ID returned by the Create Withdrawal endpoint to track the transaction’s status:- Get Transaction by ID: Retrieves detailed information for a single transaction.

 WITHDRAWAL